The CCPS Process Safety Professional Certification Designation

 Will I receive a CCPS Process Safety Professional Certification certificate?

 You will be provided a link for downloading a file containing the certificate.

 The application for the CCPS Process Safety Professional Certification (CCPSC) requires detailed information about your education and experience.
 Here are some tips to help you get the application ready.
 An application that has been inactive for 12 months and not completed will be deleted.

 - Industrial experience

-- 5 years experience with a degree from an accredited college or university in science, technology, engineering, or math (STEM), or
+- 5 years experience with a degree (4 year / bachelor's or equivalent) from an accredited college or university in science, technology, engineering, or math (STEM), or

-- 10 years experience for a non-STEM degree or no degree
+- 10 years experience for a degree in a non-STEM field or no degree

 2. Compile your employment history, especially experience relevant to process safety:

 - Role title, and dates in role